-Cabin on the Hill is a studio retreat I run for women writers; I offer workshops on the healing power of writing and individual sessions.
+Cabin on the Hill is a studio where I offer Workshops on the Healing Power of Writing.

 My Personal Life

 The house I live in is a post-war forties semi and feels more like a cottage.
 My sloping garden is abundant with weeds and slugs and I’m continually learning how to manage my veg, flower and fruit beds.
-I am a Mum of a grown up daughter and son-in-law, and friend to my separated husband, and a grandmother of a little boy.
+I am a Mum of a grown up daughter and son-in-law, friend to my separated husband, and a grandmother of a little boy.

 My life, like anyone else’s, is a juggle and balance of domesticity and everything I want to do.
 This includes ceramics, which feels rather grand for what comes out of the kiln at my weekly class, with Mo the potter in Lewes.
-I have just started to throw pots but also make and decorate tiles.
+I have made and decorated tiles, but my attention now is on getting better at throwing pots.

 About This Blog

 This blog was started in October 2014 when I wanted to explore what was to me at the time a new public platform.
 Posts have been tailing off in the last year or so but there are still about 15 or so pieces which give a taste of my exploratory writing in the field of creative and therapeutic writing.